keyrm10/the-real-devops-challenge/SOLUTIONS.md

 The [docker-compose.yml](./docker-compose.yml) file is written in version 3.9 and defines two services:

 - `mongo`: Built using the [Dockerfile-mongo](./Dockerfile-mongo) file.
 It maps the `./data` directory to the `/data/db` directory within the container using volumes.
 It exposes the port 27017i (MongoDB default port).

 - `app`: Built using the [Dockerfile-app](./Dockerfile-app) file.
 It sets the `MONGO_URI` environment variable, enabling `app` to connect to the `mongo` database.
 Additionally, it exposes the port 8080, and the `depends_on` parameter is set to `mongo`, indicating that the `app` service depends on the `mongo` service.

+### Final Challenge.
+Deploy it on kubernetes

+> If you are a container hero, an excellent devops...
+We want to see your expertise.
+Use a kubernetes system to deploy the `API`.
+We recommend you to use tools like [minikube](https://kubernetes.io/docs/setup/minikube/) or [microk8s](https://microk8s.io/).
+> Write the deployment file *(yaml file)* used to deploy your `API` *(python app and mongodb)*.

+These files are shell scripts and Kubernetes manifests files that can be used to create a local Kubernetes cluster using `kind`, as well as deploy the Python app and MongoDB instance:

+- [init.sh](./k8s/init.sh): This script checks if `kind` is installed and installs it if it isn't.
+It then creates a local Kubernetes cluster using the [kind-config.yml](./k8s/kind-config.yml) file, retrieves the kubeconfig, and applies the Kubernetes manifests found in the [manifests/](./k8s/manifests/) directory.
+The Kubernetes manifests define a deployment, service, and ingress for the app, and a deployment and service for the MongoDB instance.
+- [clean.sh](./k8s/clean.sh): This script checks if a kind cluster and kind binary exist, and deletes them if they do.
+It is intended for cleaning your environment after running [init.sh](./k8s/init.sh).

+> Note that after applying the manifests, it may take some time for the Ingress to fully deploy and become functional.
+You can check the status of the Ingress by running the command `kubectl get ingress app`.

+You can access the API using the following paths:

+- `curl localhost/api/v1/restaurant` to retrieve a list containing all the restaurants.
+- `curl localhost/api/v1/restaurant/{id}` to retrieve a specific restaurant that matches its `id`.